KaitingLiu/Category-Splitting/Datasets/README.md

-# 📦 Category Splitting Benchmark
+# Category Splitting Benchmark

 This repository provides the **label files and grouping schemes** for the category splitting benchmarks introduced in our paper *Let's Split Up: Zero-Shot Classifier Edits for Fine-Grained Video Understanding*.

-⚠️ **Note:** We do not redistribute raw videos.
+**Note:** We do not redistribute raw videos.
 Please download the original datasets from their official sources.

 ---

-## 📚 Datasets
+## Datasets Overview

-* **SSv2-Split** (based on Something-Something V2 dataset [1])
-* **FineGym-Split** (based on FineGym288 dataset [2])
+We construct our category splitting benchmark **SSv2-Split** and **FineGym-Split** based on two existing datasets (Something-Something V2 dataset [1] and FineGym288 dataset [2]).

   For Original FineGym288, some videos are missing and cannot be downloaded from the web.
 These missing samples are therefore not included in our dataset.

-  In the original FineGym288 labels ([original labels](https://sdolivia.github.io/FineGym/resources/dataset/gym288_categories.txt)), there are three groups of text labels that are exactly duplicated, differing only by their index:
+What's more, in the original FineGym288 labels ([original labels](https://sdolivia.github.io/FineGym/resources/dataset/gym288_categories.txt)), there are three groups of text labels that are exactly duplicated, differing only by their index:

   - `(BB) salto backward tucked with 1 twist`: Clabels 180 and 216
   - `(BB) salto backward tucked`: Clabels 181 and 217
   - `(BB) salto backward stretched with 1 twist`: Clabels 185 and 222

-  We kept only the samples with Clabels 216, 217, and 222, and removed the others.
+  Therefore, we kept only the samples with Clabels 216, 217, and 222, and removed the others.
 Our dataset was then constructed based on the remaining samples.
----

-## 🧠 Overview
-We take SSv2-Split as an example below; FineGym-Split follows the same construction.
+We then take SSv2-Split as an example below to describe how we construct it; FineGym-Split follows the same construction.

 We reorganize the labels of the SSv2 dataset into a **coarse-to-fine structure**: